Prepare for a career as a practitioner in public, charter, and private schools.

 A substantial project or a comprehensive examination constitutes the culmination of the Ed.S. program.
 A project normally requires a written manuscript describing the project.
 Projects vary from program to program.

 Ed.S. students must have demonstrated successful practical experience in order to be eligible for graduation.
 This experience may be in the form of work experience prior to or during the program of studies, or it may be accomplished through practicum and internship courses taken during the program.

 A final meeting of the advisory committee is required, at which the student's entire program, including the project manuscript or comprehensive examination results, are reviewed.
 If the committee is satisfied that all program requirements have been successfully completed, the student is recommended for graduation.

 for applicants with a degree from an accredited U.S. institution

 The Ed.S. degree is a practitioner-oriented program that requires a minimum of 65 hours of graduate credit.
 The student takes course work in three primary areas: professional studies in school psychology, psychological foundations, and research/inquiry methods.

-The majority of Ed.S. students select counseling as a minor, with the remainder selecting special education.
-Graduates of the EdS program are eligible for certification as a School Psychologist in Indiana as well as in other states.
+Graduates of the Ed.S. program are eligible for certification as a School Psychologist in Indiana as well as in other states.
 During their two years on campus, EdS students are placed in school-based practica each semester.